On the Computability of Measures of Regular Sets of Infinite Trees: Introduction

+\begin{corollary} There is an~algorithm that inputs a stochastic branching process $\CP$ and a~nondeterministic parity tree automaton $\CA$ and computes the measure induced by $\CP$ of the language of trees recognised by $\CA$.
+Again, this measure is an~algebraic number. \end{corollary}

 It is worth to note that natural stronger probabilistic variants of the satisfiability problem are known to be undecidable.
-For example, both the non-emptiness problem~\cite{Paz1971} and the value\=/$1$ problem~\cite{gimbert_probabilistic} for probabilistic finite automata, even for finite words, are undecidable.
-Moreover, Baier, Bertrand, and Gr\"osser~\cite{BaierBG08} showed that it is undecidable whether there exists an $\omega$\=/word that is accepted by a~given probabilistic B\"uchi automaton with a~positive probability.
+For example, both the non\=/emptiness problem~\cite{Paz1971} and the value\=/$1$ problem~\cite{gimbert_probabilistic} for probabilistic finite automata, even for finite words, are undecidable.
+Moreover, Baier et al.~\cite{BaierBG08} showed that it is undecidable whether there exists an $\omega$\=/word that is accepted by a~given probabilistic B\"uchi automaton with a~positive probability.
 So presumably we are close to the frontiers of decidability here.

 One should note that our result does not entail the Rabin tree theorem---the satisfiability problem does not directly reduce to its probabilistic variant.
 Also, the core of the construction of Rabin was a~translation between an~MSO formula and an~automaton, whereas we begin our construction already with a~given automaton.